-The Minnesota Valley Transit Authority (MVTA) is a public transportation agency that provides fixed-route and demand-responsive public bus services for seven suburbs located approximately 15 miles south of Minneapolis and St. Paul: Apple Valley, Burnsville, Eagan, and Rosemount in Dakota County, Savage, Prior Lake and Shakopee in Scott County.
-The MVTA is one of four independent transportation agencies formed in the late 1980’s under state legislation that allowed outer-ring suburbs to “opt-out” of centrally provided transit services.
+The Minnesota Valley Transit Authority (MVTA) is a public transportation company that delivers demand-responsive and fixed-route public bus services for 7 suburbs situated roughly 15 miles towards the southern area of Minneapolis and St. Paul: Burnsville, Apple Valley, Rosemount, and Eagan in Savage, Dakota County, Shakopee and Prior Lake in Scott County.
+The MVTA is an independent transportation agency which is part of a network of 4 agencies developed in the late 1980’s under state legislation that permitted suburbs in the outer ring to withdraw from centrally provided transit services.

-MVTA’s service is designed primarily to transport passengers from the residential suburbs within its service area to bustling areas in Minneapolis and St. Paul.
+MVTA’s service is designed mainly to transport passengers from the housing suburbs in its service area to bustling areas in Minneapolis and St. Paul.
 While the majority of the company’s ridership is concentrated during rush hour, MVTA service operates seven days per week and up to 18 hours per day on some routes.

 In an effort to attract more riders, the MVTA team brainstormed a fews ideas for how they could make the bus experience more enjoyable and convenient for those suburban residents.
 They wanted a solution that could address the fact that they could better utilize the 30-40 minutes each way than sitting behind the wheel, and felt confident that by offering free WiFi inside buses could help draw back riders and even entice potential new riders to give the MVTA a try.